-Living in Fort Myers or elsewhere in Southwest Florida means you will have to deal with tropical storms, hurricanes and other crazy weather.
-It also means you really should have some form of hurricane protection for your home in order to protect your windows, doors, lanais and even your interior.
+Living in Southwest Florida means you will have to deal with tropical storms, hurricanes and other crazy weather.
+It also means you really should have some form of hurricane protection for your home in order to protect your windows, doors, lanais and the interior of your home.

 Looking for hurricane shutter pricing?
 Check out our Guide on Hurricane Shutter Cost.

 Hurricane shutters are impact resistant shutters.
 They are sometimes called storm shutters, impact shutters, etc. People also refer to them by their specific type, such as accordion shutters, roll down shutters, Bahama shutters, etc.